Improving Your Marketing Prospects

 Why Prepare a Marketing Plan

-The plan enables you to recognise and implement trends and consumer preferences that other companies have overlooked, and to develop and expand your group of loyal customers.
+The plan enables you to recognise and implement trends and consumer preferences that other companies might have overlooked, and to develop and expand your group of loyal customers.

 The Content of a Marketing Plan